convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/menu-components/menu.md

 title: Menu
 sidebar: c8o_sidebar
 permalink: reference-manual/convertigo-objects/mobile-application/components/menu-components/menu/
 metadesc: ion-menu  Defines a  Menu  component.
 A menu helps to navigate through pages.
-It may contains, or/and   a  MenuAutoItems  component to automatically a
+It may contains, or/and   • a  MenuAutoItems  component to automatically
 ObjGroup: Menus
 ObjCatName: menu-components
 ObjName: Menu